rezapps/MVC_App/README.md

 # MVC_App# Assignment No.11

 This Assignment covers MVC with ASP.Net.
-This Project is created with .Net version 9.
+This Project is created with .Net version 9 preview.

 To view this project, run these commands and in your browser visit `localhost:5118`